dhruv-jadhav/TechnicalAnalysis/README.md

 ## Usage
 * Open the `main.py` file in an IDE.
 * Add all your stock `tickers` in the `portfolio` variable.
-* Set your email for in the `email` variable for signal alerts.
+* Set your email address in the `email` variable for signal alerts.
 * Set the `period` variable to your desired period.
     * Allowed arguments for periods are: `“1d”, “5d”, “1mo”, “3mo”, “6mo”, “1y”, “2y”, “5y”, “10y”, “ytd”, “max”`
 * Set the `interval` variable to your desired interval.